Hochopepper/SwordToShield/Character_Creation/Classes/lich.md

 ## Starting Hitpoints
 You start with 4+CON Hitpoints.

-## Stamina Die size
+## Hit Die size
-Your stamina die is a d4
+Your hit die is a d4

 ## Proficiencies
 ```